 What Are The Wimbledon Traditions?

 From wearing white to eating strawberries

 Order on the court!
-Wimbledon 2023 is finally here, with its on-court drama, side-court fashion, and off-court picnics.
+Wimbledon 2024 is about to arrive, with its on-court drama, side-court fashion and off-court picnics.
 But what are the Wimbledon traditions?
 C&TH delves into the stories behind the main traditions, from strawberries and cream to Murray Mound.

+What Are The Wimbledon Traditions?